+WattsEE

-WattsEE = Actual wattage of CFL purchased / installed
+= Actual wattage of CFL purchased / installed

-ISR = In Service Rate, the percentage of units rebated that are actually in service.
+= In Service Rate, the percentage of units rebated that are actually in service.

-$^{^{76}}$ Based on 15 minutes at \$20 an hour.
+66 Based on 15 minutes at \$20 an hour.
 Includes some portion of travel time to site.

-$^{^{77}}$ Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.
+67 Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.

-$^{^{78}}$ Based on lighting logger study conducted as part of the PY5/PY6 ComEd Residential Lighting Program evaluation and excluding all logged bulbs installed in closets.
+68 Based on lighting logger study conducted as part of the PY5/PY6 ComEd Residential Lighting Program evaluation and excluding all logged bulbs installed in closets.

-Program Weighted Average 1st Year In Service Rate (ISR) 2nd year Installations 3rd year Installations Final Lifetime In Service Rate Retail (Time e of Sale) 76.5% 79 11.6% 9.9% 98.0%80 Direct Install 96.9% 81 rff:sisses.
-CFL Distribution 83 59% 13% 11% 83% Efficiency Kits 82 School Kits 84 61% 13% 11% 86% Direct Mail Kits 85 66% 14% 12% 93%
+Program Weighted Average 1st Year In Service Rate (ISR) 2nd year Installations 3rd year Installations Final Lifetime In Service Rate Retail (Time Retail (Time of Sale) 11.6% 9.9% 98.0% 70 Direct Insta Direct Install Efficiency CFL Distribution 73 59% 13% 11% 83% Kits 72 School Kits 74 61% 13% 11% 86% NILS Direct Mail Kits 75 66% 14% 12% 93%

-= Adjustment to account for the percentage of program bulbs that move out (and in if deemed appropriate86) of the Utility Jurisdiction.
+Leakage = Adjustment to account for the percentage of program bulbs that move out (and in if deemed appropriate76) of the Utility Jurisdiction.

-Upstream (TOS) Lighting programs = Determined through evaluation or use deemed assumptions below87:
+Upstream (TOS) Lighting programs = Determined through evaluation or use deemed assumptions below77: